G-Core/product-documentation/documentation/streaming/troubleshooting/solve-common-streaming-issues.md

 _Suggested solution_**:** Streaming should work on most devices, but some devices may not be compatible.
 Try using a modern device with enough processing power and memory to successfully stream video.

 **Stream returns an HTTP 404 error**

-_Possible cause_**:** Missing CNAME record.
-_Suggested solution_**:** If you are using a custom domain, check that the CNAME record has been properly added to the DNS settings and allow at least 15 minutes for propagation to take place.

 _Possible cause_**:** Transcoding is in progress.
 _Suggested solution_**:** Each video chunk may take several seconds to transcode.
 Allow 10 to 15 seconds for this to happen.
 Once the chunks have been transcoded, the stream should be ready to play.